antoine-coulon/effect-introduction-paris-typescript/SCRIPT.md

 Hello everyone, I hope you're having a great conference here in Paris!

 I believe I'm one of the only two french speakers today with Nicolas, and I'm proud of representing France and especially Paris.

+[JOKE to evaluate]
 So as you might know, if you have any questions about Paris, really please don't ask them to me, as you know Parisian people don't like people asking questions.
 Just joking...

 Alright today I'll talk about challenges we are facing when writing Production-Ready Software, and I will present you a library, Effect, which is one solution addressing these problems using TypeScript.

 Quick questions, is there some people who already heard about Effect?
 Who's using Effect in production?

-2) (30s) ✅
+2) (45s) ✅ 🚧 RACCOURCIR

-A small disclaimer regarding the talk: you won't be an Effect master after that talk and that's for a simple reason.
+A small disclaimer regarding the talk: you won't become an Effect master after that talk and that's for a simple reason.

 The goal of this talk is not to sell just a new solution like that, and by the way Effect is fully open-source so indeed there is nothing to sell, it's just I'm not fan of that approach.
 Instead what I propose you is to go through various kind of universal problems we face when writing programs, whatever the language or the ecosystem is, and see how Effect can become a great solution for these problems when using TypeScript.

-3) (45s) ⌛
+3) (45s) ✅ 🚧 RACCOURCIR

 Before diving into the talk, let me introduce myself first.

-My name is Antoine, I'm a Software Engineering Consultant, and my job is to help companies succeed using full-stack expertise.
+My name is Antoine, I'm a Software Engineering Consultant, currently working as a Freelance and my job is to help companies succeed using full-stack expertise.

 I have around 3 years of experience building Effect in production.